KeikakuB/lynchman/README.md

 The name of the repo is based on the character Lynchman from one of the best animated movies of all time, Redline.
 He has a minor role in the movie but as an intergalactic mercenary for hire he spends a portion of his screen time stretching his arms and legs in preparation for his work, as one usually or should do before playing Beat Saber.

 # JSON File Format for Beat Saber Maps
 Maps are stored in .json files with a pretty self-explanatory format for the most part.
+The filename is the difficulty of the map.
+A song can have multiple maps and thus difficulties associated to it.

 ## Notes
 ### lineIndex (columns), lineLayer (rows)